wangziqi2013/wangziqi2013.github.io/_posts/2022-08-03-illuminator.markdown

 All physical 2MB frames are divided into two pools, one "unmovable pool" that contains 2MB chunks that are likely to contain at least one unmovable baseline pages, and a "movable pool" that contains 2MB chunks that are unlikely to contain any unmovable page.
+Initially, all 2MB chunks in the system are added to the movable pool.
+When the kernel requests a page from one of the 2MB chunks, if the chunk is still in the movable pool, then it is moved to the unmovable pool.
+Unmovable allocations are satisfied by chunks in the unmovable pool, unless the pool is full, in which case a chunk from the movable pool is used.
+Similarly, non-kernel allocations are satisfied from the movable pool, unless the pool is full, in which case a chunk from the unmovable pool is used, and that chunk is moved into the movable pool.
+In addition, page free does not change the pool a chunk belongs to, because that would require scanning all pages in the chunk, which is a time consuming task, and it lies on the critical path of the buddy allocator.